 To better illustrate the people and places central to this history, tour organizers are planning to raise funds through these guided tours to design and install historical markers at various place along the route.
 These markers will feature portraits of historical characters, photographs of buildings and maps and other historical information.
 Organizers plan to install up to 25 markers of various sizes, shapes and designs throughout the City over the next three years.

-To envision what these markers might look like in the months and years ahead, tour conductors and site hosts in 2016 used mounted posters to help guests better understand the people and places involved at the various sites.
+To envision what these markers might look like in the months and years ahead, tour conductors and site hosts use posters to help guests better understand the people and places involved at the various sites.
 To see short presentation with one of these graphic illustrations, go to

 Another of these graphic illustrations is shown here below.